 At a restaurant near Notre-Dame, we’ll have a 2-course plated meal with beverage choices of a soft drink and water; other beverages available for purchase.

 We will have some time to explore independently.
 Later in the afternoon, we’ll gather at a designated time and place and take the Métro to attend a performance together.
 Our program was planned far in advance when details of performances were not available.
 The information will be confirmed during our Orientation session on Day 2.

 This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions and give directions.

-We'll enjoy a panoramic view via motocoach of the City of Light at night, to take in the spectacular holiday light displays on the boulevards and in the specially decorated showcase windows of the Parisian “Grands Magasins” – department stores.
+Next, we will board a motorcoach for a panoramic view of some of the spectacular holiday light displays on the boulevards and in the specially decorated showcase windows of Les Grands Magasins — the “grandes dames” of Paris department stores.